-Millie’s family had given up hope of ever seeing the missing moggie again and were overjoyed to find out that their much-loved 11-year-old family cat had been found safe and well not far from her former home.
+Millie’s family had given up hope of ever seeing the missing moggy again and so tears were inevitable when they found out, six years later, that their much-loved family cat had been found safe and well not far from her former Hampshire home.

-> Anna added: “As a charity that reunites thousands of cats with their owners every year across the UK, we were delighted that we were able to help reunite Millie with her owner.
+Anna added: “As a charity that reunites thousands of cats with their owners every year across the UK, we were delighted that we were able to help reunite Millie with her owner.
 Their story shows the benefits of microchipping.

 “It wouldn’t have been such a happy ending if the letter hadn’t been passed on by the new homeowners.
 This really highlights the importance of keeping your contact details up to date, no matter how long your cat has been missing.”

 Microchips contain a unique identification number and are inserted under the cat’s skin between his shoulder blades.
 The number is linked to a database containing details of the pet, as well as the owner’s contact details.
 When a scanner detects the microchip, a simple phone call can ascertain the owner’s details and the pet can then be quickly returned home.

 A microchip ensures cats can be reunited with their owner should they go missing and that lost cats are not mistaken as strays and taken in by rehoming charities.
 It also means owners can be notified if their cat has been injured or killed in a road accident.
 Cats Protection encourages local councils to collect, scan and notify owners in such cases.